-During my dance class, I was able to observe my fellow classmates, and I learned that a majority of French people are shy.
+During my dance class, I observed my fellow classmates, and I learned that most French people are shy.

 For example, when class started, there was this massive gap between the middle of the room to the mirror, where the dance teacher stood.
 The Frenchies (French people) basically stuck to the back of the wall, like wallflowers.
 In the states, the middle of the room to the mirror, where the teacher stands, is the prime real estate.
 You have to arrive 15 mins early to pick your spot or try and fight your way closest to the teacher (up to the mirror).

 But, not in France.
 In dance class, you have all the space you need because “the scaredy cats” French are stuck to the back of the wall.

 So, I stood next to the teacher and ended up learning the routine quicker.
 Plus, I got to know the different teachers, (like Freddy Lawson, an American Musician, Julie Sicard, to name a few), a little better and it help me to speak French more often.

 Here a video on Julie Sicard (Professeur de modern’jazz) and you can learn more about her on Linkedin